gamesrc-ver-recreation/build/notes-restoration.md

 However, the ENGINE.OBJ files used for SW 1.0-1.2 were apparently made using Watcom C 10.6.
-In fact, a copy of the sources for ENGINE.OBJ as used for SW 1.1-1.2 was found alongside SW sources under a directory named "blddg", and evidence shows that these sources were realy built by at least one SW dev, rather than Ken.
+In fact, a copy of the sources for ENGINE.OBJ as used for SW 1.1-1.2 was found alongside SW sources under a directory named "blddbg", and evidence shows that these sources were really built by at least one SW dev, rather than Ken.

 You can still select one or a few files to build/clean at a time, using DOBUILD.BAT/DOCLEAN.BAT.
 A list of choices should be shown.